Is it Time to Live Beyond the Pain of Loss?

 - like you might be going crazy

-You are not alone!
-Experiencing these thoughts and feelings does NOT mean you’re going crazy.
+If so, you are not alone!
+Experiencing these thoughts and feelings does NOT mean something is wrong with you.
 What’s more, while many of the events that bring a sense of loss are considered “negative” – such as an illness, injury, death of a loved one, or change in financial situation – some other events which may lead to these emotions and thoughts are usually considered “positive.”
+What’s more, a positive event could cause feelings of grief.

-For example, graduating from high school or college means loss of a familiar routine and group of friends.
-Promotions at work can mean a loss of control over your schedule.
-Marriage can bring a loss of personal space and independence.
-The birth or adoption of a child may mean a loss of sleep and spontaneity.
-While these events are most often positive, the feelings that show up might not always be.
+For example, graduating from high school or college means the loss of a familiar routine and group of friends.
+Promotions at work can mean the loss of control over your schedule.
+Marriage can bring the loss of personal space and independence.
+The birth or adoption of a child may mean the loss of sleep and spontaneity.
+While these events are most often considered positive, the feelings that show up might not always be.

 You aren’t broken, and you don’t need to be fixed.